Dipolar spin ice regime proximate to an all-in-all-out N\'{e}el ground state in the dipolar-octupolar pyrochlore Ce$_2$Sn$_2$O$_7$: Estimating the exchange parameters in the spin Hamiltonian for

 \subsection{Low temperature neutron diffraction}

-We collected low temperature PND on the \wand\ beamline at HFIR (ORNL) using a Ge(113) monochromator for an incident wavelength of $1.488$~\AA, and a closed-cycle refrigerator.
-These measurements on the hydrothermally-grown \cesno\ samples were performed as a function of temperature from a base temperature of $T = 0.3$~K up to $10$ K. The high flux and $^3$He position-sensitive detector makes \wand\ an ideal instrument for probing weak, diffuse neutron diffraction signals, as may be expected from octupolar scattering at high-$Q$.
-The diffuse scattering signal is obtained by performing a high temperature subtraction using the $10$ K data set as the paramagnetic background.
-This protocol allowed us to put the net diffuse neutron scattering on an absolute scale, so that we could compare our new measurements on hydrothermally-grown \cesno\ powders with earlier diffuse scattering measurements performed on \cesno\ powder samples grown by solid-state synthesis.
+We collected low temperature PND on the \wand\ beam line at HFIR (ORNL) using a Ge(113) monochromator for an incident wavelength of $1.488$~\AA~(E$_i \sim 37$ meV), and a closed-cycle refrigerator.
+These measurements on the hydrothermally grown \cesno\ samples were performed as a function of temperature from a base temperature of $T = 0.3$~K, well below the temperature at which octupolar correlations are expected $\sim 1$~K, up to $10$ K. The high flux and $^3$He position-sensitive detector makes \wand\ an ideal instrument for probing weak, diffuse neutron diffraction signals, as may be expected from octupolar scattering at high $Q$.
+The diffuse scattering signal is isolated by performing a high temperature subtraction of the paramagnetic background $10$ K dataset.
+This protocol allowed us to put the net diffuse neutron scattering on an absolute scale, to compare with earlier diffuse scattering measurements performed on \cesno\ powder samples grown by solid-state synthesis.
+However, neither work is normalized using a vanadium standard and are therefore susceptible to uncertainties associated with absorption effects.
+This has no bearing on the difference in the $Q$ dependence of the diffuse neutron scattering signals.

-Intriguingly, our new neutron diffraction results show the diffuse scattering to peak at small $Q \sim$ 0.6 \AA$^{-1}$, and no diffuse scattering above background was observed beyond $\sim 2$ \AA$^{-1}$ [\autoref{fig_hotio} (a)].
-The temperature dependence of the diffuse scattering from the new hydrothermally-grown \cesno\ powder sample is shown in \autoref{fig_hotio} (b).
-This data shows that the low-$Q$ diffuse scattering onsets near $1.5$~K where we also see the initial increase in the heat capacity.
-This diffuse scattering was further corroborated by similar low temperature measurements on beamline HB-2A at $T=0.3$~K and $T=4$~K.
+Intriguingly, our new neutron diffraction results show the diffuse scattering to peak at small $|Q| \sim$ 0.6 \AA$^{-1}$, and no diffuse scattering above background was observed beyond $\sim 2$ \AA$^{-1}$ [\autoref{fig_hotio} (a)].
+The temperature dependence of the diffuse scattering from the new hydrothermally grown \cesno\ powder sample is shown in \autoref{fig_hotio} (b).
+These data show that the low-$Q$ diffuse scattering onsets near $1.5$~K where we also see the initial increase in the heat capacity.
+This diffuse scattering was further corroborated by similar low temperature measurements on beam line HB-2A at $T=0.3$~K and $T=4$~K.